levilindsey/hex-grid/example/data/about-levi/description.md

 _"I write code.
 I sing songs.
 I create things."_

 Levi is a Software Engineer.
 He sometimes makes exciting games.
 He sometimes makes complicated websites.
-He's constantly tinkering on game-dev side projects&mdash;which are all highlighted in this portfolio.
+He's constantly tinkering on side-projects&mdash;which are all highlighted in this portfolio.

 Levi is originally from Olympia, WA.
 He was in California for a bit, and he now lives in Seattle, WA with his wife Jackie and their daughter.